A stunning grayscale aerial view of expansive agricultural fields in England, United Kingdom.

 Penalties for non-compliance

 Operating a licensable property without the required Additional Licence in Ceredigion can lead to severe penalties.
-Landlords found to be non-compliant face the risk of receiving a civil penalty notice, which can result in fines of up to £30,000.
-In more serious cases, or if the council decides to pursue prosecution, the matter could be taken to a magistrates' court, where an unlimited fine may be imposed.
-Furthermore, tenants of an unlicensed property may be able to claim back up to 12 months' rent through a Rent Repayment Order, and landlords may find it difficult to regain possession of their property through Section 21 notices.
+Landlords found to be non-compliant face the risk of receiving a civil penalty notice of up to £30,000 for HMO licensing offences under the Housing Act 2004 as applied to Wales.
+For Rent Smart Wales registration and licensing offences, the penalty is up to £2,500 on summary conviction.
+Tenants of an unlicensed HMO can apply for a Rent Repayment Order under the Housing and Planning Act 2016 (as applied to Wales), requiring repayment of up to 12 months of rent, and landlords may find it difficult to regain possession of their property through Section 21 notices.

 Apply for a licence